chrisrusselljr/blog/content/posts/stick-out.md

 Seth Godin:
 >You can’t be remarkable unless you stick out.”

 Don’t wait to share.
 Dont wait to be yourself.
 Don’t play it safe.

 Share now and share profusely.

+Stick out

 -Chris